I’ve pulled out all the newly released picture books with these themes for their own lists:

 Priya Dreams of Marigolds and Masala by Meenal Patel

 The author/illustrator creates an irresistible sensory experience so we feel transported to India.
 When Priya helps her Babi Ba cook rotli, her Babi Ba shares her memories of India… the smell of roasted cumin and masala, the sound of motorbikes whizzing by, the taste of a steaming cup of cha, the feel of the hot sun on your face, views of arches and domes of the buildings, rainbow of saris, and brightly colored marigolds.
 Later, Priya makes her Babi Ba paper orange marigolds for their doorway in the U.S. to remind her.
 I adore the writing, the illustrations, and the story that celebrates India’s culture as well as the close grandparent-grandchild relationship.
-Added to: Children’s Books about India and Children’s Books to Teach Vivid Description
+Added to: Children’s Books about India, Children’s Books to Teach Vivid Description, and The Best Children’s Picture Books of 2019

 When You Are Brave by Pat Zietlow Miller, illustrated by Eliza Wheeler